fmbellomy/Python-Basics/Control Flow/Loops.md

 for i in range(100):
 	print("HELLO")
 ```
-You also can use that *i* variable in the loop, however, if you want to know which iteration you're in.
+You also can use that newly created `i` variable in the loop, however, if you want to know which iteration you're in.
 ```python
 for i in range(100):
 	my_function(i)